rmehyde/calendupe/Readme.md

 1. Ensure the current deployment has `REMAIN_SUBSCRIBED = False`
 2. Run the `subscribe.unsubscribe()` method
 3. Remove any pending resubscription tasks.
 This can be done from the Cloud Tasks Console

+## Future Enhancements

+I hope to add:
+- Custom naming and behavior for "free" events: they'll currently be copied with the same name (default "busy (personal)") and same availability
+- Notification override: target calendar events use the default notification scheme, and don't respect the service account trying to override it.
+Depends on [this Calendar bug](https://issuetracker.google.com/issues/141903683)